-Gosselin hits Angels past Twins 7-1 in doubleheader opener
+Cobb, Gosselin put Angels past Twins 7-1 in doubleheader

 TWINS SUSPENSIONS

-Minnesota manager Rocco Baldelli will miss the second game of the doubleheader under suspension after reliever Tyler Duffey threw behind the White Sox’s Yermín Mercedes on Tuesday.
+Minnesota manager Rocco Baldelli was to watch the second game of the doubleheader from a suite under suspension after Duffey threw behind the White Sox’s Yermín Mercedes on Tuesday.
 The Twins apparently were responding to Mercedes’ homer on a 3-0 pitch while Chicago had an 11-run lead a day earlier.

 Duffey was given a three-game suspension, but he appealed, which allowed the Angels to pound him for four hits and three runs in the fifth.